-In the wake of the COVID-19 pandemic, the whole world has been compelled to change its way of thinking - and to do so at an unprecedented pace and on a scale never envisioned before.
-Particularly at the start of the pandemic, there were bottlenecks in many areas: protective masks were scarce, as were the ventilators that were vital for the survival of seriously ill patients.
-All over the world emergency clinics were built from scratch in record time.
-Meanwhile, large parts of the global economy were put on the back burner.
-Commitment, flexibility and resourcefulness were key to maintaining medical care in this time of crisis.
+In the wake of the COVID-19 pandemic, the whole world has been compelled to change its way of thinking – and to do so at an unprecedented pace and on a scale never envisioned before.
+Particularly at the start of the pandemic, there were bottlenecks in many areas: protective masks were in short supply, large parts of the global economy had been put on the back burner, and in some places public transportation even stopped carrying passengers.
+Commitment, flexibility, and resourcefulness were key to maintaining medical care and some semblance of normality in this situation.

 Our tubing is saving sick people in the crisis region